dsccommunity/FailoverClusterDsc/README.md

         @{
             NodeName= '*'

-            CertificateFile = 'C:\keys\Dscdemo.cer'                 # use your own certificate
+            # Use your own public certificate of the same certificate that are installed on the target nodes.
+            CertificateFile = 'C:\Certificates\DscDemo.cer'

+            <#
+                Replace with the thumbprint of certificate that are installed on both the target nodes.
+                This must be the private certificate of the same public certificate used in the previous parameter CertificateFile.
-            Thumbprint = "E513EEFCB763E6954C52BA66A1A81231BF3F551E" # assume both machines have the same certificate to hold private key
+                For this example it is assumed that both machines have the same certificate installed.
-                                                                    # replace the value of thumbprint with your own.
+            #>
+            Thumbprint = "E513EEFCB763E6954C52BA66A1A81231BF3F551E"

+            <#
+                Replace with your own CNO (Cluster Name Object) and IP address.

+                Please note that if the CNO is prestaged, then the computer object must be disabled for the resource xCluster to be able to create the cluster.
+                If the CNO is not prestaged, then the credential used in the xCluster resource must have the permission in Active Directory to create the CNO (Cluster Name Object).
+            #>
             ClusterName = 'Cluster'
-            ClusterIPAddress = '192.168.100.20/24'    # replace the ip address of your own.
+            ClusterIPAddress = '192.168.100.20/24'
         },

-         # Node01
+        # Node01 - Primary cluster node.
         @{
+            # Replace with the name of the actual target node.
+            NodeName= 'Node01'

+            # This is used in the configuration to know which resource to compile.
-            NodeName= 'Node01'   # rename to actual machine name of VM Role = 'PrimaryClusterNode'
+            Role = 'PrimaryClusterNode'
          },

-         # Node02
+         # Node02 - Secondary cluster node
          @{
+            # Replace with the name of the actual target node.
+            NodeName= 'Node02'

+            # This is used in the configuration to know which resource to compile.
-            NodeName= 'Node02'   # rename to actual machine name of VM Role = 'ReplicaServerNode'
+            Role = 'ReplicaServerNode'
          }
     )
 }

+# This user must have the permission to create the CNO (Cluster Name Object) in Active Directory, unless it is prestaged.
-$domainAdminCred = Get-Credential -UserName 'ClusterDemo\Administrator' -Message 'Enter password for private domain Administrator'
+$domainAdminCredential = Get-Credential -UserName 'ClusterDemo\Administrator' -Message 'Enter password for private domain Administrator'

-ClusterDemo -ConfigurationData $ConfigData -domainAdminCred $domainAdminCredential
+ClusterDemo -ConfigurationData $ConfigData -DomainAdminCredential $domainAdminCredential
 ```